olistic/warriorjs/docs/effects.md

 title: Effects
 ---

-An **effect** is any kind of status that affects your warrior.
+An **effect** is any kind of status that affects a unit.
 They're generally applied by actions and can have a positive or negative impact.
 Most effects are temporary.